sigitp-git/self-managed-nodegroup-with-2ndENIAttach/README.md

 ## Automation through CloudFormation

 From the baseline CFN for self-managed node group, below functions are added;
-- LifeCycle Hook Creation for the self-managed worker node group (NodeGroup).
+- LifeCycle Hook creation for the self-managed worker node group (NodeGroup).
-- Lambda function creation for ENI attach for 2ndary subnet.
+- Lambda function creation for ENI attach for 2ndary subnet (using the code (in zip file) pre-uploaded in S3).
 - CloudWatch Event Rule to trigger Lambda function.

 **Note:** Before running this CloudFormation, you have to place lambda_function zip file (lambda_function.py) to your S3 bucket.